sungsoo-ahn/2025/_posts/2025-04-28-sparse-autodiff.md

 ---
 layout: distill
 title: An Illustrated Guide to Automatic Sparse Differentiation
-description: While automatic differentiation (AD) is well-integrated into high-level programming languages, automatic sparse differentiation (ASD) remains underutilized due to its origins in low-level programming research and graph theory.
-This post demystifies ASD by explaining its key components, such as sparsity pattern detection and matrix coloring, and their roles in the computation of both sparse Jacobians and Hessians.
+description: In numerous applications of machine learning, Hessians and Jacobians exhibit sparsity, a property that can be leveraged to vastly accelerate their computation.
+While the usage of automatic differentiation (AD) in machine learning is ubiquitous, automatic sparse differentiation (ASD) remains largely unknown.
+This post demystifies ASD by explaining its key components and their roles in the computation of both sparse Jacobians and Hessians.
 We conclude with a practical demonstration showcasing the performance benefits of ASD.
 date: 2025-04-28
 future: true
 htmlwidgets: true
 hidden: false

-# Build page via
-# ```bash
-# rbenv init
-# rbenv install 3.3.0
-# rbenv local 3.3.0
-# bundle install
-# bundle exec jekyll serve --future --open-url /blog/sparse-autodiff/ --livereload
-# ```
-#
-# Then navigate to `/blog/sparse-autodiff/`

 # Anonymize when submitting
 # authors:
 #   - name: Anonymous

-# TODO before submission:
-# - revert CI workflows
-# - check correct figure caption numbering and references
-# - check correct rendering of SVGs on multiple browsers

 authors:
   - name: Anonymous